sosise/sosise-docs/documentation/controllers.md

 When an incoming request matches the specified route URI, the `example` method on the ExampleController class will be invoked and the route parameters will be passed to the method.

-> Please note, that every async operation in your controller methods must be wrapped with `try/catch` block and, see example above.
+> Please note, that every async operation in your controller methods must be wrapped with `try/catch` block, see example above.
 This is needed because of right exception handling.